NicolasVelay/NicolasVelay/src/blog/new-blog-s3-cloudfront-aws-deploy.md

 *Hell no*

-- Go to the bucket list and select your newly created bucket.
+- Go to the bucket list and select our newly created bucket.
 - Click on the "Properties" tab.
 - Scroll until "Static web hosting", select edit and enable it.
-- "Index document" should be index.html, "Error document" should be whatever html document you made for 404 errors.
+- "Index document" should be index.html, "Error document" should be whatever html document we made for 404 errors.

 Ok our bucket is set up. ***Or is it?*** Yeah did you think that just unchecking public access would do ?
 No, no, no...
 AWS got a lot of security features, and we need to add a policy for the bucket.

 - Go to the permission tab.
 - Edit the bucket policy and add the following.
 (Be mindful to change your arn with your actual bucket name, e.g nicolasvelay.com)